You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

-2.6 In order to reinforce their independence, EAAC members shall not receive remuneration from ICAO for their services.
+2.7 The EAAC members shall not receive remuneration from ICAO for their services.

 3.1 Members of EAAC shall meet as often as deemed necessary by the members.
-In order to increase efficiency the work of EAAC should be conducted as far as possible through electronic correspondence or telephone conferences.
+In order to increase efficiency, the work of EAAC should be conducted as far as possible through electronic correspondence or telephone conferences.

 3.2 Meetings of EAAC shall be conducted in private.
 In consultation with members, the Chair of EAAC may request Secretariat staff or invite Council representatives to attend for specific agenda items.

-3.3 In consultation with members, the Chair shall, as necessary, ask the External Auditor and/or his/her representative to attend EAAC meetings to discuss audit plans, findings and reports, and any other matters of mutual concern.
+3.3 In consultation with members, the Chair shall, as necessary, ask the External Auditor and/or his/her representative to attend EAAC meetings to discuss audit plans, findings and reports and any other matters of mutual concern.

 QUALIFICATIONS AND SKILLS

-- accounting and financial reporting;
+accounting and financial reporting;

-- oversight and accountability structures relevant to ICAO and the United Nations system;
+oversight and accountability structures relevant to ICAO and the United Nations system;

-- management experience in organizations of similar type and size to ICAO;
+management experience in organizations of similar type and size to ICAO;

 knowledge of technical or specialist activities relating to ICAO’s mandate and business.

-4.2 In addition, it is desirable that all members of EAAC have, (or acquire as soon as possible after appointment), knowledge and understanding of:
+4.2 In addition, it is desirable that all members of EAAC have, or acquire as soon as possible after appointment, knowledge and understanding of:

-- ICAO’s objectives and significant issues currently affecting the organization;
+ICAO’s objectives and significant issues currently affecting the Organization;

-- ICAO’s organizational structure, including the relationship between the Secretariat, Council and Assembly;
+ICAO’s organizational structure, including the relationship between the Secretariat, Council and Assembly;

-- the Organization’s culture;
+the Organization’s culture;

-- relevant regulations and rules governing the Organization; and
+relevant regulations and rules governing the Organization; and

 awareness of significant current developments and initiatives in the UN system, particularly as they relate to governance.

 RESPONSIBILITIES AND DUTIES

 5.2 In particular, the duties of EAAC shall include consideration of, and advice to the Council on:

-- the proposed annual work programmes of EAO and of the External Auditor;
+the proposed annual work programmes of EAO and of the External Auditor;

-- the efficiency and effectiveness of EAO and the External Auditor;
+the efficiency and effectiveness of EAO and the External Auditor;

-- internal and external audit reports, the audited financial statements, risk assessments and other internal control reports;
+internal and external audit reports, the audited financial statements, risk assessments and other internal control reports;

-- whether processes for assessing and managing risk within the Organization are adequate and operating effectively;
+whether processes for assessing and managing risk within the Organization are adequate and operating effectively;

-- the adequacy and effectiveness of the Organization’s internal control environment, including anti fraud and anti-corruption arrangements, and any significant weaknesses in internal control mechanisms;
+the adequacy and effectiveness of the Organization’s internal control environment, including anti-fraud and anti-corruption arrangements, and any significant weaknesses in internal control mechanisms;